-Building blocks from algae, tiles from recycled ceramics and glass from clam shells.
-What's new in the area of innovative materials
+Building blocks from algae, tiles from recycled ceramics, and glass from clam shells.
+What's new in innovative materials

-Developing a new material now, is not only about inventing something new, but also about knowing how to combine the existing, recycle, reduce emissions and get an effective result.
+Developing a new material today is not only about inventing something new, but also about knowing how to combine what already exists, recycle, reduce emissions, and achieve an effective result.

 Bio-concrete from Prometheus Materials is based on blue-green microalgae.
-When it comes into contact with water, carbon dioxide and sunlight, a material similar to a coral reef is produced.
-Then aggregate is added and the alternative to concrete is ready.
-The strength of the material is about 13.8 mPa.
-At the same time carbon emissions during production are reduced by 90%.
+When they come into contact with water, carbon dioxide, and sunlight, they produce a material similar to a coral reef.
+Aggregate is then added, and the alternative to concrete is ready.
+The strength of the material is about 13.8 MPa, while carbon emissions during production are reduced by 90%.

-Currently, research and tests are being conducted in a pilot project, and in the near future the company is preparing to release a whole line of products using the patented technology - building blocks, building mixes and roofing coatings.
+Research and testing are currently being carried out in a pilot project, and in the near future the company is preparing to release a whole line of products based on its patented technology: building blocks, construction mixes, and roofing coatings.

 Prometheus Materials blocks

-The research group for architectural structures and structural engineering of the Balearic Islands Institute tackled the issue of using ceramics as a recycled product so that it could get a new life cycle.
+The architectural structures and structural engineering research group at the Balearic Islands Institute took on the challenge of reusing ceramics as a recycled product so that they could be given a new life cycle.

-The result was a aggregate with 85% crushed ceramics + recycled stone, 15% stabilized with white cement.
+The result was an aggregate of 85% crushed ceramics plus recycled stone, with the remaining 15% stabilized using white cement.

 Recycling ceramics into paving tiles.